How to watch 'The Lord of the Rings' movies and the series in chronological order

 Being the first film when watching Lord of the Rings movies in chronological order, certain events, such as how Bilbo got his elven dagger named Sting, are depicted here.
 Some of the most important LOTR characters apart from Bilbo, Gandalf and Gollum also make their first appearances in this film.
 These include Galadriel (Cate Blanchett), Elrond (Hugo Weaving) and Saruman the White (Christopher Lee).

-Chronologically, this is the first time that viewers get to see the Shire, a peaceful meadow of quaint little dwellings populated by the Hobbit.
+Chronologically, this is the first time that viewers get to see the Shire, a peaceful meadow of quaint little dwellings populated by the Hobbit in The Lord of the Rings.
 This, therefore, marks the first glimpse of the distinctness in the lifestyles of the Hobbit and that of the Harfoots, who were nomads.

 The Hobbit: The Desolation of Smaug (2013)